Suite pour Guitare Op.41 by Jacques Hétu

 Bradford Werner

-Bradford Werner is a classical guitarist and music publisher from Victoria, British Columbia, Canada.
-He originally created this site for his students at the Victoria Conservatory of Music but now shares content worldwide.
-Curating guitar content helps students absorb the culture, musical ideas, and technique of the classical guitar.
-Bradford also has a YouTube channel with over 94,000 subscribers and 13 million views.
-He taught classical guitar at the Victoria Conservatory of Music for 16 years and freelanced in Greater Victoria for 20 years and now dedicates much of his time curating content online and helping connect the classical guitar community.
+Bradford Werner is a classical guitarist and publisher from Victoria, BC, Canada.
+He originally created this site for his students at the Victoria Conservatory of Music but now shares content with guitarists worldwide.
+Curating guitar content helps students absorb the culture, ideas, and technique of the classical guitar.
+Bradford also has a YouTube channel with over 100,000 subscribers and 14 million views.
+He taught classical guitar at the Victoria Conservatory for 16 years and has freelanced in Greater Victoria for 25 years.
 See more at his personal website.

 One comment